spark-94/BBS/README.md

 Example with trajectories
 --------------------------
-The ouputs from CHARMM assembly and OpenMM simulations are given in ./example_with_trajectories with input scripts.
+The ouputs from CHARMM assembly and OpenMM simulations are given in ./example_with_trajectories with input files.

 References
 -----------